quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 B. COMPUTATION = The computational processing size of the block expressed as the number of native individual computational units (e.g. gas for Ethereum, exUnits for Cardano, etc).

-#### Searching for the Latest Block in Other DLT Networks

-Given the example `./block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Ropsten and XRP Ledger testnets?

 #### Searching for a Specific Block in Other DLT Networks

 You can search for a specific block in the Ethereum Ropsten DLT network by running the following: